 The snow igloos are a once in a lifetime experience.
 Even when the mercury drops to -40 degrees, the room temperature is a consistent -3 to -6 inside and they are almost completely soundproof.

 The underground glass igloos have thermo glass ceilings, so you can enjoy a unique view of the northern lights of Finland.
 Out of privacy, all 40 igloos are built far apart, so you have a sense of being completely alone in the wilderness.

 To warm-up, take an exhilarating husky or reindeer safari, try ice fishing, explore the surroundings on a snowmobile, try some cross country skiing or simply relax in the sauna.

 In the Iglu Village in Kühtai, one of the highest winter sports resorts in Austria, you can not only spend the night in igloos but also help to build your own.

 With hands, shovels and saws, you can participate in igloo workshops and build teams of traditional snow houses.
 Afterwards, spend the night in the Basic or Romantic Igloo Suites.
 A basic igloo includes all the basics plus access to a heated bathroom with hot showers, marshmallows around the bonfire, and a cosy dining area where you can enjoy a cheese fondue.

-An ice hotel in the Transylvanian mountains that sits on a frozen lake reached by a ski lift, in a mountain range littered with medieval towns, forests teaming with wolves and bears, and the odd homage to Dracula (Draquila anyone?).
-What more could you want from an ice hotel?!
+An ice hotel in the Transylvanian mountains that sits on a frozen lake reached by a ski lift, in a mountain range littered with medieval towns, forests teeming with wolves and bears, and the odd homage to Dracula (Draquila anyone?).
+What more could you want from an ice hotel?